 Tansy ragwort identification and control

-Tansy ragwort, a regulated Class B noxious weed, is a toxic biennial found throughout King County, especially on open, sunny sites such as in pastures and on roadsides.
+Tansy ragwort (Jacobaea vulgaris), a regulated Class B noxious weed, is a toxic biennial found throughout King County, especially on open, sunny sites such as in pastures and on roadsides.
 Eating it can sicken or even kill cattle, horses, some goats, pets, and people.
 Young plants appear as basal rosettes with ruffled leaves.
 Mature plants grow 2-4 feet tall; their leaves are dark green on top, whitish-green below, with deeply cut, blunt-toothed lobes and a ragged, ruffled look.
 In June-October, clusters of daisy-like flowers with 13 yellow ray petals and yellow-orange centers appear at stem ends.
 Reproduces via abundant seeds that persist in soil more than 10 years.

 Distribution and Impact